abu-hasnat/Glowing-Check-Box/README.md

 Customization
 To customize the checkboxes, you can modify the CSS code.
 For example, you can change the colors, animation timing, or icon size.

-Credits
-This file was created by Abu Hasnat using Font Awesome icons and CSS.
-You are free to use, modify, and distribute this code as you see fit.